mr-amirasgari/mr-amirasgari/README.md

 ## 🧠 About Me

-- 🐍 Python developer
+- 🐍 Python developer focused on backend development
-- 🌐 Building backend platforms with Django
+- 🌐 Building web platforms with Django
-- 📊 Learning and working in Data Science
+- 📊 Working and learning in Data Science
 - 🤖 Interested in Machine Learning and automation
-- 🚀 Always building, learning, and improving
+- ⚙️ Passionate about clean, useful, and scalable software

 ---